thedrag0nspirit/Projects/README.md

-# weather-prediction
+# Multiple mini games in this repo
-It's one of the minor projects I created during my Diploma.
+It's one of the minor projects I created during my Diploma and BE